pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli connection new [COMMAND-OPTIONS] name SERVER
+    Usage: pywbemcli connection new [COMMAND-OPTIONS] NAME SERVER

       Create a new named connection from the input parameters.

-      This subcommand creates and saves a new named connection from the input parameters.
+      This subcommand creates and saves a new named connection from the input arguments (NAME and SERVER) and options

-      The name and server arguments MUST exist.
+      The NAME and SERVER arguments MUST exist.
 They define the server uri and the unique name under which this server connection information will be stored.
 All other properties are optional.